loadingio/ldpalettepicker/README.md

     }

-## ldPalette
+## ldpalette

-`ldPalette` - defined in `ldp.js` - is expected to be a JS object for palette, but currently it only provide 2 class methods:
+`ldpalette` - defined in `ldp.js` - is expected to be a JS object for palette, but currently it only provide 2 class methods:

  - `convert(pal, type)`: convert given pal into specific type
    - return promise which resolves an object with following fields: